fringefilmsoz/SIP/concepts/home_page.md

 # About the Home page

-The Home page is the main control center of the web interface.
+The Home page is the main control center of SIP's web interface.
 It includes:

 -   A clock showing the current time and date at the location of the controller.
 This also appears on all pages.
 -   A navigation bar at the top for moving between pages of the interface.
 This is also present on the other pages except the optional login page.